Blood in the Urine

 What are the symptoms of blood in the urine?

 There may not be enough blood in the urine to change the color.
 In severe cases, the

 urine may look pink, red, or tea-colored.

 How is blood in the urine diagnosed?

-- Urinalysis.
-Urine is tested for various cells and chemicals, such as red and white blood cells,
+Urine is tested for different cells and chemicals.
+These include red and

-- Cystoscopy.
-A thin, flexible tube and viewing device, is put in through the urethra to examine
+A thin, flexible tube and viewing device (cytoscope) is put in through

 ureters and bladder.